Hot Fun in the Summertime: Residential Pools, Safety, and the Law

 Hundreds of children drown every year, with unintentional drowning a leading cause of death.
 Around 60 percent of these drowning deaths occur in pools, with most of these tragedies occurring in home pools, not public ones.
 Children under the age of five comprise 75 percent of all drowning deaths that happen in pools and spas.

-Deadly Drains: Hundreds of Pounds of Suction Force
+Pool Drain Accidents: Hundreds of Pounds of Suction Force

 The Virginia Graeme Baker Pool & Spa Safety Act, the primary federal law on the subject, strives to prevent accidental drownings arising from the powerful suction of hot tub and pool drains.
 The seven-year-old child for whom the law is named, the granddaughter of former Secretary of State James Baker III, became trapped by the powerful suction of a hot tub drain, and not even the adults who worked hard enough that they broke the drain cover were able to free her.

-Drain entrapment, where hair, body parts, clothing, or jewelry are sucked into the drain causing drownings and injuries, are less of a problem now with newer drain designs and anti-entrapment covers for older drains.
 If you have a pool or spa, make sure that the drains or covers are the new style.
 If you are visiting someone else’s pool, take a look at the drains so that you know whether they have the newer-style drains or anti-entrapment covers.
 If you don’t like what you see, do not use the pool.
 The ZAC Foundation has a video you can watch so you will know what to look for.

 Drain entrapments do still happen!
 Even if you feel sure the drains are okay, lessen the chances of an injury or death by following these suggestions: